Augusto Álvarez Rodrich: Career

 He worked for Grupo Apoyo from 1980 until 2002, reaching the position of General Director of Apoyo Communications and editor of the magazines Perú Económico, Semana Económica and Debate.
 He was also Director of Apoyo Opinion and Market and the Apoyo Institute.

 He became Vice President of the Commission for Market Entry and Exit at Indecopi, Vice President of OSIPTEL and Director of Interbank.
-He also participated as advisor of projects for multilateral organisations and various processes of privatisation in Peru, Colombia and Guatemala.
+He also participated as adviser of projects for multilateral organisations and various processes of privatisation in Peru, Colombia and Guatemala.

 He has been director of the daily Perú.21 since its foundation until November 2008, and anchor of the radio programme Ampliación de Noticias (news in depth, Radio Programas del Perú, RPP) and associate professor at the University of the Pacific.
 He was director and anchor of the television programme Dos Dedos de Frente (Spanish expression for "common sense", Frecuencia Latina).
 As of 2014 he has a column in La República.

 He moderated the debate between Alan García and Ollanta Humala in the 2006 Peruvian general election.